The Livestock Conservancy: Conservation Priority List

 The Conservation Priority List (CPL) is the Conservancy's list of breeds for which conservation is a priority.
 Published annually, the list is used as the foundation for all conservation work done by the organization.
 Each year, it gathers population data on all breeds of livestock, including registration data and, for poultry, census numbers gathered from members, hatcheries and breeders.
 This data is then used to divide breeds into five categories: critical, threatened, watch, recovering and study.
 Breeds are placed in the first three categories based on annual registrations with breed registries in the United States and estimated global populations.

 Recovering breeds are those that have exceeded the numbers needed for the watch category but that the organization still wishes to monitor.
 Breeds in the study category lack genetic or historical documentation but are still considered to be of genetic interest.
 Population numbers may be lacking on these breeds, or proof that they are a true breed, instead of a type or non-true-breeding cross.

-As of 2011, there are 33 horse breeds on the equine CPL, comprising seventeen in the critical category, seven in the threatened, five in the watch, three in the recovering and one in study.
-There are also three breeds of asses, one in each of the critical, threatened and recovering categories.
-On the CPL for all other livestock species there are 10 pig breeds: seven in the critical category, one threatened, one watched, and one in the study.
-The 19 cattle breeds listed include eight in the critical category, two in the threatened, three in the watch, five recovering and one in the study.
-The list contains 23 sheep breeds: five in the critical category, six in the threatened, three in the watch, eight in the recovering and one in the study.
-Of seven goat breeds listed, two are in the critical category, two in the watch, two recovering and one in the study.
-Finally, there are 11 rabbit breeds listed on the CPL: three in the critical category, three threatened, and five in the watch.

-The organization's poultry conservation list includes chickens, ducks, geese and turkeys.
-As of 2011 there are 54 chicken breeds on the CPL: 12 in the critical category, 12 in the threatened, 18 in the watch, 7 in the recovering and 5 in the study.
-For ducks there were fourteen breeds, of which six were considered critical, two threatened, four watch and two study.
-There were 12 breeds of geese: six in the critical category, one in threatened, three in watch and two study.
-For turkeys there were 13 breeds, including five considered critical, two threatened, five watch and one study.
-Any naturally mating, non-standard turkey breed is also of interest to the organization.
+As of 2024, the Conservation Priority List has: 21 cattle breeds (7 critical, 6 threatened, 2 watch, 4 recovering, 2 in study), 32 horse breeds (16c, 7t, 1r, 1s), 3 donkey breeds (2c, 1w), 9 pig breeds (4c, 4t, 1r), 21 sheep breeds (6c, 10t, 6w, 1r), 5 goat breeds (2c, 3r), and 5 rabbit breeds (5c, 5t, 7w, 4r).
+As for fowl breeds, the 2024 CPL has: 51 chicken breeds (11c, 16t, 17w, 5r, 2s), 15 duck breeds (3c, 2t, 9w, 1r), 13 geese breeds (4c, 3t, 5w, 1s), and 8 turkey breeds (2t, 6w).